civic-switchboard/civic-switchboard.github.io/_posts/2024-01-10-post_application.md

 ### Stay Engaged!

-We hope you will join us for a Civic Switchboard Institute and community of practice programming.
+We hope you will join us for a Civic Switchboard Institute and also community of practice programming.

 Sign up for the [Civic Data Operators Discussion Group](https://civic-switchboard.github.io/group/) to receive email updates about the Institutes and future dates for the community calls!